 You Feel Obligated to Rock an Updo

 Never worn an updo a day in your life?
 You don't have to start on your wedding day.
-Wear your hair in whatever style makes you feel prettiest.
-If that means an updo, great.
-If you'd prefer an intricate fishtail braid you found on Pinterest, go for it.
-If it's simple waves, let your hair down.
+Wear your hair in whatever style makes you feel prettiest, whether it be an updo, an intricate fishtail braid you found on Pinterest, or simple waves.

 You Skimp on Bridal Party Gifts